 Switch M/O Value - S Mandatory The location of the HP DDMI inventory files (no default value).
 The path may be enclosed in double quotation marks, which are mandatory when there is any white space in the file path.
 Example: "C:\HPDDMI\Inventories" -d Mandatory The connection string for the staging database (no default value).
-Example: "server=172.16.38.83;Database=DDMIStaging;Trusted_Connection=yes" -1 Optional An integer in the range 0-3 for the level of logging: O: no logging (default value) 1: Errors only 2: Errors and warnings 3.
-Verbose logging. -t Optional The number of seconds the executable should wait for a response to any command given to the staging database.
+Example: "server=172.16.38.83; Database=DDMIStaging; Trusted_Connection=yes" -1 Optional An integer in the range 0-3 for the level of logging: output reflection of logging (default value) reflection of logging (default va -t Optional The number of seconds the executable should wait for a response to any command given to the staging database.
 Default value is 3600 (an hour). -n Optional An integer in the range 1-20 (default 5), being the number of CPU threads the agent should use for processing the .xsf inventory files.
 Each thread invokes the database stored procedures independently.
 Tip: Depending on the hosting device architecture, optimum throughput is achieved somewhere within the range of 1-20 threads, after which increasing the number of threads overloads the system and decreases performance.
 Given the variety of factors involved, there is no real substitute for experiment to determine the optimum value for your environment.